Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Cobalt is a natural white alloy.
 It was created for medical and space items.
 It is about four times harder than platinum.
 It is exceptionally durable.

-- Stainless steel, it's not just for your kitchen but also your finger.
+- Stainless steel, it's not just for your kitchen but also for your finger.
 It is strong, durable, and affordable.
 It also looks modern.

 - Titanium is lightweight.
-For people not used to wearing jewelry it can be refreshing compared to silver or gold.
+For people not used to wearing jewelry, it can be refreshing compared to silver or gold.

 - Tungsten is four times harder than titanium.
 Tungsten has a hard-looking shine.
 It is hypoallergenic.
 Little maintenance is required for the band.
 It cannot be resized.